 To advertise, contact:

-ST. LOUIS, MO, (SLFP.com), April 10, 2015 - On Saturday, April 11 Grant's Farm opens for its 61st season of family fun.
-This year, in celebration of the new season, the farm will offer traditional family favorites as well as new activities including:
+ST. LOUIS, MO, (SLFP.com) - Grant's Farm has opened for its 61st season of family fun with traditional family favorites as well as new activities including:

 "For more than 60 years Grant's Farm has provided St. Louisans with a unique, family-friendly atmosphere, making it a beloved local attraction," said Andy Elmore, general manager of Grant's Farm.
 "This year we're excited to welcome back visitors for another great season of fun, helping generations of guests make memories that last a lifetime."